 What Can I Expect After Gallbladder Removal Surgery?

-Although everyone recovers at a different rate, patients can typically resume their regular diet and light activities the same day of their robotic cholecystectomy.
 Full recovery from the minimally-invasive surgery generally occurs within a couple of weeks.
-By undergoing the robotic-assisted gallbladder removal procedure, patients can experience a much shorter recovery process.
+By undergoing the robotic-assisted or laparoscopic gallbladder removal procedures, patients can experience a much shorter recovery process.
 Whereas with an open cholecystectomy, patients may require two to three days in the hospital, with a total recovery time of about four to six weeks.
-To help you know what to expect after your gallbladder surgery, our surgeons will go over the recovery period with you, as well as provide post-operative care instructions to promote safe and comfortable healing.

 What Complications Are Associated with a Cholecystectomy?